Recreation and Leisure Services

 Working Together on Group Assignments

 Students will often work with their fellow peers on various assignments/projects throughout the program.
 Assignments can include any number of things: Small group work, debates, class discussions, experiential exercises, presentations, field trips.
-Some assignments will count for marks; others are intended to enhance learning or to make a concept more clear and applicable.
+Some assignments will count for marks; others are intended to enhance learning or to make a concept clearer and more applicable.
 Students are encouraged to participate and take advantage of the learning, because working in groups is a reality in the workplace.

 Assignments are often done in a collaborative capacity, that is, students will likely be working as part of a small group.
 This can be fun and interesting and sometimes frustrating for some.
 Tensions can arise if any one member does not perform adequately.
 Students are therefore encouraged to develop a clear group contract for use in their group work.